Gyanreyer/react-hover-video-player/docs/CONTRIBUTING.md

 ### Breaking changes

-If your commit contains breaking changes from the current package version (ie, removes a prop, significantly changes how a feature works, etc), the commit message needs to be marked as such.
+If your commit contains breaking changes from the current package version (ie, removes a prop, fundamentally changes how a feature works, etc), the commit message needs to be marked as such.
 To do so, add `"BREAKING CHANGE: [description of breaking change]"` to the footer of your commit message.
 This will result in the package being incremented by a major version (+1.0.0).

 ## I want to update documentation